clemtomera/locale-managment-thing/.github/TOORSON.md

 - The changes that you make to the locales whilst you work on the game will be added alongside your code.

 - The use of country-specific locale codes (like `fr-FR` instead of just `fr`) allows to have different versions of the localization for different regions if needed.
+This will come in handy soon with Portuguese.

 - This structure allows to handle localization of media or more text files, not only a single json file.
 (I know you don't want to localize images for now, but it could be useful in the future)